-This appendix includes summaries of failure records in the SLAP database.
+This appendix includes summaries of failure records in the SLAP database as of October 1997.
 The data are organized in six groups by nominal diameter:

-- \leq DN15 (pp 95-96)
+- \leq DN15 (\leq NPS1/2)

-- $15 < DN \le 25 (pp 97-98)$
+- $15 < DN \le 25 \ (1/2 < NPS \le 1)$

-- $25 < DN \le 50 (pp 99-100)$
+- $25 < DN \le 50 (1 < NPS \le 2)$

-- $50 < DN \le 100 \text{ (pp } 101-102)$
+- $50 < DN \le 100 \ (2 < NPS \le 4)$

-- $100 < DN \le 250 \text{ (pp 103-104)}$
+- $100 < DN \le 250 (4 < NPS \le 10)$

-- > DN250 (pp 105-106)
+- > DN250 (> NPS10)

-For each group of piping, the experience data are summarized in 5 tables reflecting the effects of degradation and failure mechanisms, material and process media.
-The following categories of piping systems are addressed by the raw data summaries:
+For each pipe size group, the experience data are summarized in three (3) tables addressing the effect and influence of different degradation and failure mechanisms, material and process media.
+The following broad groups of piping systems are addressed in the raw data summaries:

 - Balance of Plant (BOP); e.g., main steam, feedwater, condensate and moisture separator reheat systems, steam extraction lines.
 Systems upstream of the outer containment isolation valves. - Fire Protection System. - Reactor Coolant Pressure Boundary (RCPB); the piping systems that contain the reactor coolant (ASME Class 1 piping).
 In the data summaries below, the 'RCPB' category also includes the ASME Safety Class 2 piping systems; i.e., piping systems connected to the reactor coolant system.
 The piping systems in this group are also referred to as LOCA-sensitive piping.
-Systems downstream of the outer containment isolation valves.

-- Support Systems; e.g., component cooling water, service water and instrument air systems.
+Sections of systems downstream of the outer containment isolation valves are also included. - Support Systems; e.g., component cooling water, service water and instrument air systems.

 A given system can belong to more than one group, however.
 As noted in Sections 3 through 5 of this report, the grouping (i.e., pooling of data) should reflect a stated application.
-The data summaries in this appendix represent the SLAP database content as of October 1997 (SLAP Version 7.7).
-Additional data reduction may be required to support a specific application.
+The data summaries in this appendix represent the SLAP database content as of October 1997 (SLAP Version 7.7).18 Additional data reduction is required to support any specific application, however.